xmrjun/Aztec-Network-Prover-Node/README.md

 You need that minimum specs, don't go lower spec from that because likely you will face an **Error Stopping job due to deadline hit** and **Error: Epoch proving failed: Proving cancelled**.
 Which means your Provers failing to submit Proof on Epoch because your Hardware can't catch the deadline.

+*You can rent servers from Servarica (https://servarica.com).
+It's likely the Cheapest option per month AFAIK*

 ### 1. Install Dependencies

 ```sudo apt-get update && sudo apt-get upgrade -y```